swbengs/MMChallenge/api_design.md

 # api design file

+## API calls
+- All calls are designed to work with HTTP GET.
+A few need the URL line querys such as page or email.
+You can type in the fields just like shown below in a browser to test the API
+- Making a program or app to do this for you is even better but more time consuming
+- Tested in Laravel Homestead version 8.02

 ## URL
 all api have a prefix of /api/ which I will not keep re-typing.
 An example: /api/pokemon?page=1 would get the pagination result.
 I will only show the pokemon?page=1 part the api is assumed to have been added